aakash3518/Music-Genre-Recognition/README.md

 # Project2 - CAP6610

+Music Genre Binary Classifier implemented using Transformer models.
 Download the Non-Prog and Prog Training sets available on dropbox.
 Implement a prog-rock vs. the world classifier on the training set.
 Document the mis-classification errors.
 This is a group project for Machine Learning Course.

 ## Table of Contents